 9. Buckeye Lake

-Buckeye Lake is a reservoir in Cleveland, Ohio, used for canal transit.
+Buckeye Lake is located just east of Columbus, Ohio.
 It has a surface size of 3,173 acres (12.84 km2) and a shoreline that stretches about 40 miles (65 km).
 Its capacity reaches 28 cubic miles of water and has a maximum depth of only 14 feet.
 Buckeye Lake was built in 1826 and was America’s first substantial man-made reservoir.
 It was developed as a canal feeder and became the county’s first official state park when the Ohio Department of Natural Resources was founded in 1949.
 The lake is teeming with freshwater catches like muskie, bass, perch, bluegill, catfish, and crappie.
 Cross-country skiing, ice fishing, ice boating, and ice skating are some of the many activities accessible in the lake.

 8. Senecaville Lake